Sustainable in every sense: Telli renovation in Aarau

 We have all heard the saying that every problem is also an opportunity.
 Sometimes it rings true, other times not so much.
 In this story about real estate emissions, the former certainly applies.
 The problem is a familiar one: buildings account for a large share of greenhouse gas emissions around the world – Switzerland included.

 The opportunity concerns reducing or even eliminating these emissions and thus making a substantial contribution to creating a carbon-neutral society.
 AXA owns a great deal of real estate, so it has a special responsibility in this respect.
-A good example of how it is addressing this and why sustainability means more than just reducing the amount of CO2 you emit is the renovation of the Telli housing development in Aarau, one of the largest investments in AXA's real estate portfolio with some 581 apartments in blocks B and C.
+The refurbishment of the Telli housing estate in Aarau illustrates how it is addressing this in practical terms and why sustainability means more than just reducing CO2 emissions.
+Building sections B and C, with their 581 apartments, are among the largest properties in AXA’s real estate portfolio.

 Sustainability is about more than just reducing CO2 emissions

 Ground was broken on the Telli development in 1971.
 The four huge apartment blocks were designed by the architect Hans Marti and are listed as significant to the region's cultural heritage.
 Situated in an expansive park that serves as an important leisure space for the whole of the surrounding area, they currently house an eighth of the city's population.
 It would therefore not be socially acceptable to force all the affected tenants to move out during the renovation.
-This is one of the reasons why the decision was made to renovate with tenants still in place, making this one of the largest construction projects of its kind in Switzerland.
+This is one of the reasons for the decision to renovate the building while it is still occupied, making the Telli renovation one of the largest construction projects of its kind in Switzerland.

 Renovation of Telli housing development in Aarau with 581 apartments in total across blocks B and C